anyproto/docs/fundamentals/object/README.md

 ### Object Canvas

 Every object has a flexible editing area that we call the "canvas".
 The canvas contains "blocks", each of which is a piece of information that you can freely move around the canvas.
-Blocks can take many forms and enable a wide variety of functionality and design adjustments, including text color and highlighting, alignment, and more.
-You can add a new blocks to hold any information you like by hitting the `+` button or do so in-line by typing `/`.
+Blocks can take many forms and enable various functionality and design adjustments, including text colour and highlighting alignment, and more.
+You can add a new block to hold any information you like by hitting the `+` button or do so in-line by typing `/`.
 Hover over a block to see its size or move it elsewhere on the canvas.
 To create a column, drag one block alongside another block.

 {% hint style="info" %}
 Check out [blocks-and-canvas](blocks-and-canvas/ "mention")for more details